bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `AI` scales data in the visible processing buffer (buffer 1) to make the scale factor equal to a specified absolute scale factor.
 This absolute scale factor, "sfa", is a floating point number greater than 0.
-Since the sfa argument must be no more than 8 characters long, the largest possible value is 99999999 and the smallest possible value is -9999999.
 If sfa is equal to the buffer scale factor, `AI` does nothing.
 If sfa is not equal to the buffer scale factor, the buffer data is scaled by sfa/(buffer_sf) and the current scale factor, buffer scale factor, and display are updated.
 If the sfa parameter is omitted, `AI` will scale to the current absolute scale factor.
 ## AK
 Set absolute scale factor